 book with a rubber band holding the pages together.

 like old stuff I gave the pages a look-see.
-The contents were
+The contents

 so I bought the carcass of what was once a book.

 For instance, what's not to like about a book that tells you how

 to prevent milk fever in cows and how to cure hog cholera?!
 The

 folksy and specific instructions for medicine using vinegar